Skip to main content

 0DTE Asset Pricing

-Presenter : Rodrigo Hizmeri (Princeton University)
+Presenter : Rodrigo Hizmeri (University of Liverpool)

 Discussant : Hyung Joo Kim (Federal Reserve Board)